idriss-crypto/send-core/readme.md

 </button>
 ```

-We recomend to use both link and javascript combined, so user can open tipping both inside yuour webside and in new
+It is recommended to use a link element and javascript combined, so a user can open the tipping page both inside your website, and in a new
-tabs.
-Also it helps in case somethink goes wrong with javascript loading.
+tab.
+Also, it helps in case something goes wrong with javascript loading.
 Remember to write the same parameters twice.

 ```html